lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 Note that there are two separate animations here:

-1. The pre-loading state; when content has been requested but has yet to arrive.
+1. Preloading; when content has been requested but has yet to arrive.
-2. The loaded state; content has arrived and is sequentially animated in to place.
+2. Loaded; content has arrived and appears in sequence.

 ## CSS animations

 In my development experience to date I’ve primarily used the CSS <code>transition</code> property to handle animation.
-Transitions are very straightforward, but they’re also limited.
+Transitions are nice and simple, but they’re also limited.
 The CSS <code>animation</code> property on the other hand is much more powerful, but is also considerably more complicated.

 There are two essential parts to a CSS animation:

 1. The [animation](https://developer.mozilla.org/en-US/docs/Web/CSS/animation) CSS property.
 2. The [@keyframes](https://developer.mozilla.org/en-US/docs/Web/CSS/%40keyframes) CSS rule.

-### Animation
+### The animation property

 The animation CSS property is shorthand for a number of animation properties (such as animation-name, animation-duration, etc).